dimitrity/repo-security-scanner/README.md

 - **Performance Analytics**: Detailed scan duration and cache hit tracking
 - **Enhanced History**: Comprehensive scan history with performance metrics

+### Missing features:
+- **Robust Queue Management**: Next step would be to implement **BullMQ** for robust Queue Management.
+- **Webhook Implementation**: Next improvement would be adding Webhook support to Notify about Scan Complletion on subcription.

 ### Security Scanners

 #### Semgrep (Static Analysis)